cacay/krill.vim/README.md

-# sill.vim
+# krill.vim
-Syntax highlighting for the SILL language.
+Syntax highlighting for the Krill language.